cobra ferrari wars

 Abarth Simca 2000

-Cobra III - Lonestar
+Cobra 3 - Lonestar

-Poster Drafts
+vintage racing Poster Drafts

-Contact Us
+Contact Us about ford ferrari racing

-Jaguar Lightweight
+Jaguar E-type Lightweight

 I purchased this car from XK Engineering in England, the largest aftermarket supplier of vintage Jaguar parts in England.
 This was their show car at the two largest European vintage car trade shows, Essen and Munich, Germany.
 The car was stripped down to its steel tub and reconstructed.